-Wenmouth added: "This project not only aligns with Lancaster University's strategy to foster impactful research and innovation but also demonstrates the effective utilisation of strategic grant funding alongside private equity investment.
+Wenmouth added: "This project not only aligns with Lancaster University's strategy to foster impactful research and innovation but also demonstrates

+The goal of the one-year project to industrialise the process involves scaling up ultraRAM wafer diameters from 75 mm at Lancaster to 150 mm at IQE.
+This will be achieved by MOCVD rather than MBE, which is typically used at universities. the effective utilisation of strategic grant funding alongside private equity investment.
 Such collaborations are crucial for bringing new products to market and driving significant investment into the UK for emerging technologies, enhancing our national and global standing in cutting-edge fields."